RLBat/CMEECourseWork/Week2/README.txt

 lc2.py - Creates lists of both months in 1910 where rainfall was less than 50mm and month, rainfall tuples where rainfall exceeded 100mm.
 This is done via both loops and list comprehensions

-loops.py - CHECK
+loops.py - Some functions exemplifying the use of loops statements

 oaks.py - Finds just those species that are oaks from a list of species' latin names

-oaks_debugme.py - IN PROGRESS
+oaks_debugme.py - Module that checks a list of latin names to see which are oaks, and exports all oak species to a text file.
+Contains docstrings for debugging

-scope.py - CHECK FORMTTING - A script exemplifyig the theory of variable scope by using local and global variables in various ways
+scope.py - A script exemplifyig the theory of variable scope by using local and global variables in various ways

 sysargv.py - A script exemplifing the use of sys.arg and how it behaves

-test_control_flow.py - Some functions exemplifying the use of control statements
+test_control_flow.py - Some functions exemplifying the use of control statements with embedded docscripts for debugging

 tuple.py - Prints the latin name, common name and mass of various bird species